 Smart Farming and Agriculture

-Autonomous robotic vehicles utilize this information to facilitate a multitude of tasks for farmers, including seeding, irrigation, and harvesting.
-Additionally, autonomous drones execute preprogrammed or dynamic routes for the purpose of surveillance or real-time monitoring.
+Moreover, autonomous robotic vehicles utilize this data to facilitate a multitude of tasks for farmers, including seeding, irrigation, and harvesting.
+In addition, autonomous drones execute preprogrammed or dynamic routes for the purpose of surveillance or real-time monitoring.
+These technologies not only reduce the need for human labor but also increase precision and efficiency in agricultural operations.

 [1] Serikul, Peerasak and Nakpong, Nuttapun and Nakjuatong, Nitigan, 2018, Smart Farm